Food Security and Agriculture Productivity Project

 - School Agriculture & Nutrition Expert (for 2 yrs.)

 Besides the above experts, other short term consultants will be made available to the project based on the needs.

-The project implementation is supported by the 3 Agriculture & Research Development Centres of Yusipang, Bajo and Samtenling and the Department of Agricultural Marketing & Cooperatives (DAMC) responsible for providing technical support and implementation guidance.
+The project implementation is supported by the 3 Agriculture & Research Development Centres (ARDCs) of Yusipang, Bajo and Samtenling and the Department of Agricultural Marketing & Cooperatives (DAMC) responsible for providing technical support and implementation guidance.